Sterling gains ground on dollar, but lags euro

 "I'd be surprised if we made it as high as $1.61... we're in a fairly tight range around $1.60 until we get through to events leading up to the weekend."

-Commerzbank recommended a short position in sterling targeting $1.5632, the Oct.
-18 low, following the recent failure at the 200-day moving average and a break in the short-term uptrend.
+Commerzbank recommended a short position in sterling targetting $1.5632, the Oct.
+18 low, following the recent failure at the 200-day moving average around $1.6140 and which severed the short-term uptrend.

+UK construction purchasing managers' index data for October is due to show a marginal decline to 50 from 50.1 in September.

+A contraction in UK manufacturing activity on Tuesday saw sterling fall versus the dollar, but Lloyds Bank said weakness in the construction sector is unlikely to have such a pronounced effect.

-Markets' focus turns to monetary policy meetings in the U.S. and Europe in the coming days ahead of the Group of 20 meeting where Europe's escalating debt crisis was set to be the main subject of discussion.
+Markets' focus turns to monetary policy meetings in the U.S. and Europe in the coming days ahead of this weekend's Group of 20 meeting where Europe's escalating debt crisis was expected to be the main subject of discussion.

-The U.S. Federal Reserve was expected to offer little in the way of fresh policy moves, despite recent signs that some Fed officials were backing fresh quantitative easing should the U.S. economy weaken further.

-"Confirmation from the Fed this evening that more QE will not be forthcoming immediately could push cable lower," said Rabobank currency strategist Jane Foley in a note to clients.
+The euro recovered from the previous day's losses, rising 0.16 percent against the pound to 86.00 pence, having hit a one-month low in the previous session.

+Risk-appetite regained some of the ground lost across asset classes with European equities opening higher and demand for safe-haven German debt easing slightly FGBLc1.
+(Reporting by William James; Editing by Toby Chopra)

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv